QASymphony/cypress-sample/README.md

   }

   let currenExecutingtTestName = getCurrenExecutingtTestName(this.currentTest);
   // Obtain test names in --env parameter.
-Refer to the script cypress:run:selected-tests-only in package.json to know how to sepecify specific tests to run
+Refer to the script cy:run:selected in package.json to know how to sepecify specific tests to run
   // values are either empty if not specified in cypress run command, or and array of test name, like so:
   //    ["<context name> <title 1>","<context name> <describe name> <title 2>","<describe name> <describe name> <title n>", etc. etc.]' let desiredTestNamesToBeRun = Cypress.env("tests");